A week in Malta: The perfect 7-day Malta itinerary

 Getting around Malta

 The easiest and most efficient way to explore the island is to rent a car and embark on a Malta road trip.
-Not only is it the fastest way to get around but it will also give you the freedom to stop wherever you want.
+Not only is it the fastest way to get around, but it will also give you the freedom to stop wherever you want.
+I use Discover Cars to book rental cars when I travel and have always had a good experience.
+They include both international and local car rental companies in their search results, so you can find the best deals.

 Malta itinerary: How to spend a week in Malta

-Another must-visit spot in Valletta is the Upper Barrakka Gardens.
-This public park is not only a great place to relax but it also offers a stunning view of the Grand Harbor and the neighboring towns of Vittoriosa, Senglea and Cospicua – collectively known as the Three Cities.
-Every day at noon and at 4pm, you can watch a cannon being fired at the Saluting Battery right next to the park.
+- Upper Barrakka Gardens: A public park that’s not only a great place to relax, but it also offers a stunning view of the Grand Harbour and the neighboring towns of Vittoriosa, Senglea and Cospicua – collectively known as the Three Cities.
+From Monday to Saturady, at noon and at 4 pm, you can see a cannon being fired at the Saluting Battery right next to the park.

-If you’d like to learn about the history of Valletta (and also sample some local specialties like pastizzi), consider taking one of these guided tours below:
+If you’d like to learn about the history of Valletta and perhaps also sample some local specialties, such as the pastizzi, consider taking one of these guided tours below:

 Where to stay

-Spend the night in Valletta.
-Be aware that accommodation options here are rather limited and rooms tend to get sold out very quickly, especially in the summer.
-If you want to be sure that you get to spend a night in Valletta, book your room several months in advance.
+Spend the next four nights in Valletta.
+Accommodation options here tend to sell out very quickly, especially in the summer, so if you want to spend a night in Valletta, book your room several months in advance.
+Here are my recommendations for different budget levels:

 MID-RANGE: Casa Asti